 - Complete an Amridge University Degree Completion Application.
 The duly completed and signed application must be submitted no later than the first day of classes of the semester before the semester the student plans to graduate.
 Following this schedule permits the University to conduct a full audit of the individual student records to make sure that all courses, programs, and individual graduation requirements have been met.
 Students having any questions regarding the Degree Completion Application should contact the Registrar’s Office.

-The Course Requirements of 64 semester credit hours for the degree program Associate of Arts in Human Resource Leadership includes general education courses (20 semester hours), program specific courses (16 semester hours), a foundation course (4 semester hours), a capstone course (4 semester hours), and elective courses (20 semester hours).
+The Course Requirements of 64 semester credit hours for the degree program Associate of Arts in Human Resource Leadership includes general education courses (20 semester hours), program specific courses (16 semester hours), a foundation course (4 semester hours), and elective courses (24 semester hours).

 |Core General Education Courses|